gg2001/EmailBot/README.md

 ## How to use

-A domain must be added using `.dominadd` for this bot to work.
+A domain must be added using `.dominadd domain` for this bot to work. `.vstatus` is the help command.

 ```
 User commands: